Skip to main content

 Row selection and bulk actions

 Select one or more meters using the checkboxes in the table.
-When rows are selected, the toolbar shows bulk actions, including:
+The selection persists across pages, so you can build up a set across filtered views before acting.
+When rows are selected, the toolbar shows bulk actions:

 ActionWhat it does

-Reassign siteMove the selected meters to another site (usage history moves with them).
+Reassign siteMove the selected meters to another site.
+Usage history moves with them.
+All selected meters must belong to the same account.

-Change utility typeUpdate the commodity type for the selected meters.
+Change utility typeUpdate the commodity type (electricity, gas, water, etc.) for the selected meters.

 Mark as duplicateFlag the selected meters as duplicates, excluding their usage data from analytics, completeness tracking, and exports.

-Merge metersCombine multiple meters into one after a merge preview (identifiers, coverage, and usage are compared — selected meters must belong to the same account and have the same utility type).
+Merge metersCombine multiple meters into one after a merge preview (identifiers, coverage, and usage are compared).
+Selected meters must belong to the same account and have the same utility type.
+Cannot be undone.

 Tracking